WyteEngine/OsakanaRescue/README.md

 Osakana Rescure is an action game.
 This game is powered by Unity and Wyte Engine.

+Osakana means "fish" in Japanese.
+The hero has to take back the **gold fish** from the cats-guy, a purple bad cat man.

-Now, this game is not localized to English because Wyte Engine doesn't have i18n support yet.
+Now, this game is under implementing Internationalization and localization to English.

 # Build
 1. Run `git clone --recursive https://github.com/WyteEngine/OsakanaRescue`
 2. Run `cd OsakanaRescue`
 3. Run `./checkout.sh`
-4. Open the project in Unity
+4. Open this project in Unity

 # Requirement